We are searching for

 Please wait.
 This should take only a few seconds.

-Have you ever asked yourself, what PSI should my tires be?
-That depends!
-Tires have recommended PSI ratings for several reasons.
-First, tire pressure affects a tire's ability to grip the road.
+1. Tire pressure affects a tire's ability to grip the road.
 Underinflated tires can cause drag and reduce fuel economy, while overinflated tires can lead to premature wear and decreased traction.

-Second, the right tire pressure is essential for maintaining control of your vehicle.
+2. The correct tire pressure is essential for maintaining control of your vehicle.
 Too little pressure can cause your tires to overheat and fail, while too much pressure can make your vehicle difficult to handle.

 There are a few ways to find out.
 First, you can check your owner's manual.
 Most vehicles have a placard on the driver's door jamb or inside the glove compartment that lists the recommended tire pressure for both front and rear tires.